lucaspavlicek/IceCube_time_matching/README.md

 - run_XXXXXXX_chan-Y_alldata.txt file for each channel that will be placed in the same folder as the inputs

 Notes:
-- The script has been modified to take the input folder and date as arguments from the command line, just like all of the other scripts.
-It will then
+- The script has been modified from William's and KIT's version to take the input folder name and date as arguments from the command line, just like all of the other scripts.

 ### Note:
 Since the hitbuffer decode adds its output files to the same input folder, the same IceCube data folder can be used to store the inputs to the hitbuffer decode script AND the pass1icecube script.
 Going forward, each script will create a new folder to store its outputs